Invariant Connections in Loop Quantum Gravity: Technical Proofs

-Let $f_0\in C_0(\RR)$ denote the first summand.
-Then it follows from the complex version of the Stone-Weierstrass theorem for locally compact spaces that the $^*$-algebra $\dD$ generated by the functions $f_0\sqcup \{\chi_l\}_{l\in \mathbb{R}}$ is dense in $C_0(\RR) \oplus C_{AP}(\RR)$.
-This is because $f_0$ vanishes nowhere, since then the functions $\{f_0 \chi_l\}_{l\in \RR}\in \dD$ separate the points in $\RR$.
-But we already know that the functions $\chi_l$ arise from parallel transports along linear curves so that the claim follows, cf. Remark \ref{rem:paralltransp}.\textit{i.)}. \end{beweis} \end{lemma}
+Now, since the first summand $f_0\in C_0(\RR)$ vanishes nowhere, the functions $\{f_0\cdot \chi_l\}_{l\in \RR}$ separate the points in $\RR$; hence, generate $C_0(\RR)$ by the complex version of the Stone-Weierstrass theorem for locally compact Hausdorff spaces.
+Thus, since the functions $\chi_l$ arise from parallel transports along linear curves, the claim follows, cf. Remark \ref{rem:paralltransp}.\ref{rem:paralltransp1}. \end{proof}

-\subsection{Homogeneous Isotropic Connections}
+\subsection{Homogeneous isotropic connections}